prabhamatta/gimmequotes/README.md

 ```

-Step 2: How to run the app that handles subscription and unsubscription
+Step 2: Run the app that handles subscription and unsubscription
 ----------
 * create virtual env
 ```